-Program B-2.2: The County of Monterey shall ensure that development of the East Garrison historic area is consistent with maintaining its historic scale and characterand associated land uses as a condition of project approval.
+Program B-2.2: The County of Monterey shall ensure that development of the East Garrison historic area is consistent with maintaining its historic scale and character.

 Program B-2.3: The County of Monterey, in association with Monterey Peninsula College and all other proponents of new uses of historic structures in the East Garrison area, shall cooperate with the California State Historic Preservation Officer to develop a management strategy that recognizes the historic value of the East Garrison historic district, in accordance with the 1994 agreement developed by the U.S. Army, the Advisory Council on Historic Preservation and the California SHPO.
 The county will be responsible for initiating any further consultation with the SHPO needed to modify these covenants or conditions.